rust-lang/rust/doc/tutorial-ffi.md

 guarantee that calling it is safe for all inputs by leaving off `unsafe` from the function signature.

+The `validate_compressed_buffer` wrapper is also annotated with two attributes `#[fixed_stack_segment]` and `#[inline(never)]`.
+The purpose of these attributes is to guarantee that there will be sufficient stack for the C function to execute.
+This is necessary because Rust, unlike C, does not assume that the stack is allocated in one continuous chunk.
+Instead, we rely on a *segmented stack* scheme, in which the stack grows and shrinks as necessary.
+C code, however, expects one large stack, and so callers of C functions must request a large stack segment to ensure that the C routine will not run off the end of the stack.

+The compiler includes a lint mode that will report an error if you call a C function without a `#[fixed_stack_segment]` attribute.
+More details on the lint mode are given in a later section.

+You may be wondering why we include a `#[inline(never)]` directive.
+This directive informs the compiler never to inline this function.
+While not strictly necessary, it is usually a good idea to use an `#[inline(never)]` directive in concert with `#[fixed_stack_segment]`.
+The reason is that if a fn annotated with `fixed_stack_segment` is inlined, then its caller also inherits the `fixed_stack_segment` annotation.
+This means that rather than requesting a large stack segment only for the duration of the call into C, the large stack segment would be used for the entire duration of the caller.
+This is not necessarily *bad* -- it can for example be more efficient, particularly if `validate_compressed_buffer()` is called multiple times in a row -- but it does work against the purpose of the segmented stack scheme, which is to keep stacks small and thus conserve address space.

 The `snappy_compress` and `snappy_uncompress` functions are more complex, since a buffer has to be allocated to hold the output too.